rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

     ZZ e mkp
     0 f 0 do i idprom@ xor loop f mkp

-where "XX:YY:ZZ" are the last 3 bytes of the media access control &mdash; MAC address for the machine.
+where "XX:YY:ZZ" are the last 3 bytes of the media access control — MAC address for the machine.
 If you examine the NVRAM chip from the machine, it should have a yellowish sticker with a bar code and six hex digits (as in the image below).
 That's about all the Forth programming you're gonna have to do.

 We `set-defaults` just to be sure.
 You can print the environment out via `printenv` while `setenv` does what one would guess (e.g., `setenv auto-boot? false`).

 You'll most likely find yourself having to stop the boot process and enter the PROM.
 This can be done with a Sun Keyboard (Type 5 or 6, 8 PIN) by pressing the key combo: `STOP + A` which sends a break and will drop you in at the `ok` prompt.
-If you are using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0 <baud rate> <other stuff>`) then sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
+If you are using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0`; keep in mind options such as baud rate, although defaults tend to work) then sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
 Yet another way is to use `cu` and "call up" the UNIX system of your choice.
-Once you've connected you can see what key sequence is needed to send the break by using the tilde as the escape character to issue commands such as `~?` which will present a list of other commands.
+Once you've connected, you can ascertain what key sequence is needed to send a break by issuing commands such as `~?` which prints a list of other commands.

 ![NVRAM Ultra 30](/static/imgs/NVRAM_ULTRA30.jpg)
 <sub>NVRAM in cradle within an Ultra 30 amidst the dust</sub>

 OpenBoot provides a programmable user interface that gives you access to an extensive set of functions for hardware and software development, fault isolation, and debugging.
-Asking for `help` is always a good first step when learning something new.
+Asking for `help` is always a good first step when learning something new:

 > `help` without any specifier, displays instructions on how to use the help system and lists the available help categories.
 Because of the large number of commands, help is available only for commands that are used frequently.